Coloring count cones of planar graphs: Definitions

 where the sum goes over all $\deg(v_1)$-precolorings $\psi$.
-For any integer $n\ge 3$, let $\tilde{C}_n$ denote the plane near-cubic graph $(W_n,v,\nu)$, where $W_n$ is the wheel with the central vertex $v$ adjacent to all vertices of an $n$-cycle.
+For any integer $n\ge 3$, let $\tilde{C}_n$ denote the plane near-cubic graph $(W_n,v,\nu)$, where $W_n$ is the wheel with the central vertex $v$ adjacent to all vertices of an $n$-cycle; see Figure~\ref{fig:C5}.